C0deH4cker/PwnableHarness/MakeTargets.md

 ## Command line reference

-  Targets with arguments like `docker-build[image]` can also be used without an argument.
-When no argument is provided, it will run that target for all possible values of that parameter.
-So `docker-build` will build ALL Docker images in the workspace.
+  Project-specific targets like `docker-build[project]` can also be used without an argument.
+When no argument is provided, it will run that target for all projects.
+So `docker-build` will build the Docker images for ALL projects.
+  Note that descendent projects are included automatically.
+If you only want to run the target in the project but not its descendents, append "-one" to the target name (`docker-build[project]` becomes `docker-build-one[project]`).

 ### Target descriptions:

-* `all[project]`:
+* `build[project]`:
          Compile and link all defined TARGETS for the given project.
-         This is the default target, so running `pwnmake` without any provided target is the same as running `pwnmake all`.
+         This is the default target, so running `pwnmake` without any provided target is the same as running `pwnmake build`.
 * `clean[project]`:
          Deletes all build products for the given project.
 Running this target without an argument is effectively the same as `rm -rf .build`.
 Note